ptibbetts/backup-of-old-wordpress-site.paultibbetts.uk/_pages/about.md

 <em>Last updated:</em> June, 2016.
 <h2>about this website</h2>
-This website is so I can own my own data.
+I have my own site so that I can own my own data.
 I'll be adding <a href="https://indiewebcamp.com">IndieWeb</a> features to it on an ongoing basis.

 It's currently built with WordPress using the <a href="https://roots.io/trellis">Trellis</a>, <a href="https://roots.io/bedrock">Bedrock</a> and <a href="https://roots.io/sage">Sage</a> stack by the <a href="https://roots.io">Roots</a> team.